xsahil03x/The-Audical-App/GitflowAndVersioning.md

 ```

 # Versioning
-Semantic Versioning is used for BlissLauncher that is every version is
+Semantic Versioning is used for Audical that is every version is
 named as major.minor.patch.
 For proper versioning, one MUST use the
 `bump-version.sh` every-time a new hotfix branch is created or intended
 features have been merged into dev branch and are ready to be released